robotframework/QuickStartGuide/QuickStart.rst

         Status should be    Logged In

     # Keywords below used by higher level tests.
 Notice how given/when/then/and
     # prefixes can be dropped.
-And this is a commend.
+And this is a comment.

     A user has a valid account
         Create valid user    ${USERNAME}    ${PASSWORD}